MeveraStudios/Documentation/docs/Imperat/Command Help.md

 # Command Help

 A command help is an object that is responsible for showing all the help usages of a command you make, it's easy to customize how will your help-menu will be displayed.
-The `CommandHelp` requires 3 main objects so that a new instance of it can be made :
-- The command being executed
-- The context of the command being executed
-- The detected usage that has been issued by the command-sender. <br/>
-and it's created through the `Context#createCommandHelp` during the lifecycle of command-execution period, so it's not required from you to create one manually unless you know exactly what are you doing. <br/>

 The `CommandHelp` object is created automatically for you, to specify a command help object in classic, just call in the execution
 `context.getContextResolvedArgument(CommandHelp.class)` or in the annotations by adding a parameter with type `CommandHelp` and it will be context resolved automatically.